wadaniel/swarm/README.rst

 IMARL
 ---------------------------

-To run IRL with synthetic data run (with the defaults reported in NIPS submission)
+To run IRL with synthetic data (with the defaults reported in NIPS submission)

 .. code-block:: bash

     python run-vracer-irl.py

+Make sure that the synthetic data is available prior to running the IRL script.

 Launch scripts for the hyperparameter search of IMARL can be found in ``_jobs``.